Let me begin the 25th Cabinet Meeting.

 First, we should not lose this opportunity.

-In particular, the faster the Centers for Disease Control and Prevention is upgraded to the Disease Control and Prevention Administration, the better.
+In particular, the faster the Centers for Disease Control and Prevention is upgraded to the Korea Disease Control and Prevention Agency, the better.
 Since both the ruling and opposition parties made this a general election campaign pledge, I urge you to devise a reorganization plan as soon as possible and push it forward as the 21st National Assembly’s top legislative priority.

 I also urge you to immediately push for a third supplementary budget.
 We need to speed up the pace to reduce the impact of the now-evident employment shock and bring vitality to the contracted economy.
 I call upon you to advance the timetable to quickly implement the measures aimed at reviving domestic demand, promoting investment, and reinvigorating manufacturing and local economies.